Inquiry on use of misleading or aggressive sales practices by large telecommunications service providers

 - In your opinion, are existing consumer protections sufficient to ensure that you are treated fairly regarding retail sales practices?

-- Are you aware of the Commission for Complaints for Telecom-television Services and its services to help customers resolve complaints about service providers?
+- Are you aware of the Commission for Complaints for Telecom-television Services (CCTS) and its services to help customers resolve complaints about service providers?

 - Are you aware of the role of the Competition Bureau in investigating deceptive marketing practices like misleading sales practices?